gpotet/software-design-training/instructions/iteration2.md

 ## Context

 Now we want to make money!
-Product price is displayed in the products list, using the pricing rules listed below.
+Let's update the product list with prices, using the pricing rules listed below.

 Pricing rules: